 Ongoing feelings of burnout and chronic stress can lead to changes in key behaviours, including:

-• Changes in eating habits – eating too much, not eating enough or surviving on the scraps of what your children do not eat.
+- Changes in eating habits – eating too much, not eating enough or surviving on the scraps of what your children do not eat.

-• Social withdrawal or isolation – e.g. noticing that it has become a big effort to find the energy to leave the home or avoiding social situations that you used to attend.
+- Social withdrawal or isolation – e.g. noticing that it has become a big effort to find the energy to leave the home or avoiding social situations that you used to attend.

 Physical symptoms

-• Feeling worn out and depleted
+- Feeling worn out and depleted

-• Upset stomach or lack of appetite
+- Upset stomach or lack of appetite

-• More prone to illness e.g. common colds
+- More prone to illness e.g. common colds

 Impact of parental burnout on children

 When you are struggling to look after yourself it can feel very hard to look after someone else, especially a young child that requires you to be highly responsive and engaged.
-This decreased quality of interaction can impact on the developing attachment relationship of your child.

-In prolonged and severe cases there is a potential for long-term effects on child development, and this is a really good reason to ask for help.
+In prolonged and severe cases there is a potential for longer-term effects on child development, and this is a good reason to ask for help.
 If you are worried you may be experiencing burnout, call the ForWhen helpline on 1300 24 23 22.
 We’ll connect you to the right local mental health support for your needs.

-Prevention & coping strategies – coming back from the pandemic
+Prevention & coping strategies

 Support networks